This is for you who wanted to die last night. I’m so glad that you are still alive.

 She was fascinated by her own nature, if not a little too much, for she kept growing, changing, turning into new people too often, too quickly, too suddenly.
 Keeping up was beginning to feel like a struggle and her enthusiasm – a burden, her very first one.
 There was still too much left to explore.
 The novelty came and stayed, layers upon layers of new wonders, bending her back and hunching her shoulders.
 Like Sisyphus, she kept pushing upwards and like his rock, it all kept coming back down to her.

 She craved all the precious and astonishing things she discovered, and taking it all in was proving to be impossible in real time.
-As you grow up you need to start being your own parent, she then thought, and didn’t let herself out of sight anymore — not for one night.
+As you grow up you need to start being your own parent, she began thinking, and didn’t let herself out of sight anymore – not for one night.
 There were no such things as sneaking out, running away, escaping.
-She was slowly but oh, so surely, becoming her own master; her own puppeteer and her very own puppet, too.
-She learned the inner workings of her mind.
-No part of it stayed untouched by the sharp knife of her consciousness for too long.
+She was slowly but oh, so surely, becoming her own master.
+Her own puppeteer, and her very own puppet, too.
+She learned the inner workings of her mind after all.
+No part of it stayed untouched by the sharp knife of her consciousness for long.
 It all had to be mastered until it became lyrical.
 Bringing excellence out of herself was a mission she knew she embarked on for life.
 There was nowhere else to go, anyway.

 Standing in front of the mirror for hours on end she watched herself marvelling, recording everything.
 She couldn’t help it.
 Like a little artist, she could only record; get a good feel for the moment’s scenery and emotional tone, and add it to her catalogue of things to know.
 Her hands were trembling and her heart was racing with emotion, feeling spectacularly alive.
 The idea of such perfect control seemed like a creature in the corner of a dream, drawing closer, then vanishing, then reappearing, never less appealing than the time before.
 She was a lonely highway, going straight into the great unknown.
 She was also the only one on the road, driving with the speed of happiness, she believed, for she felt smart and wise for learning how to drive the reckless out of her mind.
 Nobody saw, but she didn’t need to be seen; what she needed was to feel, and then to keep.

 But she lost, too.
 What was she, the master of herself, to do with her wildness anymore?
 Her wildness had to be tamed, or it would crave sunlight and novelty.
-She couldn’t take in any more things from life; life had given her so much that she was already filled up to the top.
+She couldn’t take in any more things from life.
+Life had given her so much that she was already filled up to the top.
 Then life kept giving, and giving, and she kept shrinking in front of it.
 She was controlling, possessive with her gifts.
-They were choking her, and stimulating her, and burned like wild fire.
-She had become a spark.
+They were choking her, and stimulating her, and burned like fire.
+She had become a spark, and she hated it.

 Depression is when you can’t feel at all.
-Anxiety is when you can feel too much.
+Anxiety is when you feel too much.
 It is hard to tell if she felt overwhelmed or underwhelmed.
-It was hard to tell what she was, but interesting?
-Yes, as interesting as trouble can be, and for just as long.
+It was hard to tell what she was – but interesting?
+As interesting as trouble can be.